dgeb/json-api/format/index.md

 This section describes the structure of a JSON API document, which is identified by the media type [`application/vnd.api+json`](http://www.iana.org/assignments/media-types/application/vnd.api+json).
 JSON API documents are defined in JavaScript Object Notation (JSON) [[RFC4627](http://tools.ietf.org/html/rfc4627)].

 Although the same media type is used for both request and response documents, certain aspects are only applicable to one or the other.
-These differences will be called out below.
+These differences are called out below.

 ### Top Level